slondr/gaeraned/server/Readme.md

 In preliminary testing, the server was capable of handling about sixty thousand simultaneous users without crashing or serious slowdowns.
 Hypothetically, because this is based on OTP, the server could be transparently deployed to multiple distributed compute notes or even entire server clusters, which would raise that number potentially limitlessly.
 Sadly, our team doesn't have the money (or desire) to set that up right now!

+## Building and running

+First, install and set up Erlang.
+A reasonably modern version of Erlang is required.

+Then, just run `make run` in the main server directory.
+Everything should just work!
+You'll be dropped in an Erlang shell, but the server and all routes will be set up automatically.
+You should see some debug output as the server receives connections.
+All regular Erlang debug and introspection functions are available in the shell, as well.

+The build system is set up to produce a binary release on every build, too, so if you're so inclined you can grab the tarballs and throw it on a fancy VPS to deploy the game for real.
+The release binaries *should* be self-contained (meaning you don't need to install Erlang first to run them), but I haven't felt the need to verify that so YMMV.

 ## Routes

 There are two routes useful for the gaeraned front-end: